microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ![Enhanced compute engine settings.](./Media/EnhancedComputeEngineSettings.png)

-1. After you've received the **Success!** notification, return to the workspace and select the **Refresh now** option of the datalfow for the optimization to take effect.
+1. After we've received the **Success!** notification, return to the workspace and select the **Refresh now** option of the datalfow for the optimization to take effect.

     ![Refresh now.](./Media/RefreshNow.png)